 Results indicate that the Beginning Teacher and Mentor Program met the mandate of the state of NC to assist with the retention of beginning teachers.
 Program components were identified as helping to address the needs of teachers during their first years of service.
 Specific sessions were found to provide relevant information about teacher expectations.
 Mentor support was determined to be a vital part of the total program.
 Principal support, likewise, was noted to be of importance to beginning educators.
 Established processes are being adhered to by the system, mentors, and principals.
 The beginning teacher retention rate for the 2007-2008 school year was 91.5%.

 Findings of the study support the benefits of an induction program, mentors for beginning teachers, and principal support in the retention of beginning teachers.

 Anthony, Janet B., "Teacher Retention: Program Evaluation of a Beginning Teacher and Mentor Program" (2009).
 Education Theses, Dissertations and Projects.
-Paper 100.
+100.